niemasd/VID1-Preservation/README.md

 find . -type f -name '*.scg' -exec python3 extract_sc.py -o OUT_DIR/{} {} \;
 ```

-Some audio will be extracted with the same name as the corresponding `.vid` file (just with the `.flac` extension), but some are ambiguously named and are longer than their corresponding `.vid` file and need to be trimmed (e.g. using `ffmpeg`).
-For example, a cutscene that begins with an FMV in a `.vid` file but that transitions to in-engine rendering will have audio that spans the whole cutscene (not just the `.vid` portion), meaning the corresponding `.flac` file will be *longer* than the corresponding `.vid` file.
+Some audio (e.g. for cutscenes that are *just* `.vid` FMV) will be extracted with the same name as the corresponding `.vid` file (just with the `.flac` extension), but some are ambiguously named.
 Unfortunately, many of the audio streams in a `.scg` file are not identified in any meaningful way (at least not by the extraction script), and many of the audio streams are irrelevant (e.g. in-game sound effects).

 As a result, matching a `.vid` file to its corresponding `.flac` file takes some manual work.
 My approach was to start with `.flac` files that had a name matching a `.vid` file (double-checking that the duration of the `.flac` file is less than or equal to the duration of the `.vid` file).
 Then, for all remaining `.vid` files, I went through the `.flac` files with a duration greater than or equal to it (or maybe slightly shorter) in search of one that begins with the audio that matches the video (using YouTube longplay videos of the game to find the cutscene and hear the correct audio).
+The relevant FLACs seem to all be in the `streamed` sub-folders.

-If a `.flac` file had audio *after the end* of the `.vid` file (e.g. a cutscene that transitions from `.vid` FMV to in-engine), I used the following command to extract the **beginning** of the `.flac` file:
+If a `.flac` file matched the *start* of the `.vid` file but had audio *after the end* of the `.vid` file (e.g. a cutscene that transitions from `.vid` FMV to in-engine), I used the following command to extract the **beginning** of the `.flac` file:

 ```bash
 ffmpeg -i audio.flac -map 0:a:0 -t "$(ffprobe -v error -show_entries format=duration -of default=nw=1:nk=1 video.mkv)" -c:a flac -compression_level 12 audio.trimmed.flac
 ```

-If a a `.flac` file had audio *before the start* of the `.vid` file (e.g. a cutscene that transitions from in-engine to `.vid` FMV), I used the following command to extract the **end** of the `.flac` file:
+If a a `.flac` file matched the *end* of the `.vid` fil but had audio *before the start* of the `.vid` file (e.g. a cutscene that transitions from in-engine to `.vid` FMV), I used the following command to extract the **end** of the `.flac` file:

 ```bash
 d="$(ffprobe -v error -show_entries format=duration -of default=nw=1:nk=1 video.mkv)" && ffmpeg -sseof "-$d" -i audio.flac -map 0:a:0 -t "$d" -c:a flac -compression_level 12 audio.trimmed.flac